lacie-life/lacie-life.github.io/_posts/2023-09-16-3D-Detection.md

 a 3D object.
 The set-to-set assignments have also been explored in 3D object detection approaches and further introduces a novel cost function for the Hungarian matching.

-<b> Note: potentials and challenges of the anchor-free approaches: </b> The anchor-free detection methods abandon the complicated anchor design and exhibit stronger flexibility in terms of
+<b> Note: Potentials and challenges of the anchor-free approaches: </b> The anchor-free detection methods abandon the complicated anchor design and exhibit stronger flexibility in terms of
 the assignment strategies.
 With the anchor-free assignments, 3D objects can be predicted directly on various representations, including points, range pixels, voxels, pillars, and BEV grid cells.
 The learning process is also greatly simplified without introducing additional shape priors.
 Among those anchor-free methods,